 Mechanism of Action

-It is available in the form of cream or in shampoos at a strength of one- or two-percent for treating tinea pedis, tinea corporis, tinea cruris and cutaneous candidiasis.
+It is available in the form of cream or in shampoos at a strength of 1 or 2 % for treating tinea pedis, tinea corporis, tinea cruris and cutaneous candidiasis.
 It can also be administered orally.

 The oral absorption of KTZ is improved by gastric acidity because it is more soluble at lower pH.
 Hepatic metabolism is extensive for the drug; metabolites are excreted through urine and feces.
-The half-life is short and varies from l.5 to 6 hours.
+The half-life is short and varies from 1.5—6 hours.